pjones-git/S3-Static-Web-Deploy/README.md

 HCP Terraform federates with AWS IAM through OIDC to assume a role at runtime.

-✨ This means:

-No access keys

-No secrets in code

-No credentials in GitHub

-⚙️ How Deployments Work

 Every push to the repository can trigger a remote run.

 The workflow typically follows: